fpgadeveloper/ethernet96/PetaLinux/README.md

 #### AXI Ethernet based design

-* Not yet tested for the axi_eth design (work still needs to be done)
+* Ports 0-2 have been tested in axi_eth design
+* To do:
-* To do: Need to patch the AXI Ethernet driver to deal with multiple PHYs connected to a single MDIO bus
+  * Need to patch the AXI Ethernet driver to prevent PHY reset on port 3 (hence disabling the SGMII clock) which happens when try to enable the port (`ifconfig eth3 up`)

 ### How the script works